 That's right, every state was provided with an escape clause.
 Never mind all the seeming hard-nosed requirements.
 In the end each state could decide what "highly qualified" meant for them.
 This shielded every state where teaching had so long been underpaid, under-respected and under-appreciated that the only qualification they could realistically impose was the ability to pee a hole in snow.

 This "by some other means" wording rendered all the preceding requirements meaningless.
 Only in the lala-land of public school policy could such a feeble requirement be taken as too tough.
-Later, both the George W. Bush and Obama administrations further weakened this already neutered law.
+Later, though, both the George W. Bush and Obama administrations further weakened this already castrated law.

 Teachers are caught in the middle.
 That's a major reason why the best and brightest, plus a whole lot of others, want no part of teaching.
 So abandon hope if you favor the tough, high quality teacher preparation standards our children deserve.
 That ideal has metamorphosed into hiring foreigners to teach America's children on the cheap.

 Those who are very well off and politically influential, need not care about any of this.
 They are very unlikely to have kids, or grandkids, in public schools.
 That's one reason why public schools and their teachers have become America's foster children.
-Those with decisive influence don't have to depend on them to educate their children.
+Those with decisive influence don't have to depend on them to educate their own.
+If they did, it wouldn't be in the state it's in.

 For additional considerations please see: Highly Qualified Teachers: misgivings